jd-coderepos/awesome-llms/README.md

 ![plot](./img/edit-modal.png)

 2. Add the `language model` under an `organization`.
-If an Organization does not exist, introduce it.
+If an `organization` does not exist, introduce it.

-3. Add the Language Model name as a new bullet point.
+3. Add the `language model` name as a new bullet point.

-4. Beneath it, add values for the following properties.
+4. Beneath it, add values for the following properties for as many as known.

   ```yaml
   Title: